Indie Brand Miaou Predicts The Return Of Dalmatian Print, & We're Here For It

 By now, it’s clear that the ‘90s are making one hell of a comeback, a fact Virginie Viard solidified with Chanel’s latest Métiers d’Art collection in Paris.
 But for some brands, the decade of low-rise trousers, animal prints, and going-out tops isn’t just an era from which to pull inspiration; instead, it’s the aesthetic of their entire label.
-Case in point: Miaou, an indie brand that specializes in sizes 23 to 32, just launched an exclusive capsule right in time for the holidays.
+Case in point: Miaou, an indie brand that specialises in sizes 23 to 32, just launched an exclusive capsule right in time for Christmas.

 “This collection is all about statement pieces that can really dress up an outfit,” she says.
 “I, unlike my other collections, like to mix them up with some of my more casual pieces in my closet.
 I love wearing the Binx corset with sweats and a tee.
 It dresses up the look.”
 Hearing that, it’s no surprise that daring dressers like Bella Hadid, Emily Ratajkowski, and Paloma Elsesser frequent the brand.